- 1 Sep 2020

 The National Improvement Hub is a platform developed by Education Scotland that provides information and support that enables practitioners to improve their practice and increase the quality of learners' experiences and outcomes.
 It provides access to: self-evaluation and improvement frameworks, research, teaching and assessment resources, exemplars of practice and support for on-line collaboration and networks through Glow.
 This will be a helpful resource for considerations relating to allocation of this funding.
 The section on corporate parenting contains an extensive suite of links and resources with specific relevance to this funding stream.

 Intandem, is Scotland's mentoring programme for young people looked after at home, launched in November 2016.
 It is funded by Scottish Government and delivered by Inspiring Scotland.
 Intandem provides mentors for young people aged between 8-14 years who are looked after by their local authority but living at home.
 Intandem and Inspiring Scotland can provide a range of support across a range of activities including recruitment, training, safeguarding, and evaluation as well as capacity building and organisational support.

-Additional support and resources are provided by a range of national and local organisations which can provide support for vulnerable young people and their families.
+Additional support and resources are provided by a range of national, local and third sector organisations which can provide support for vulnerable young people and their families.
 These include organisations such as MCR Pathways, whose mentoring programme is making a significant positive impact on educational outcomes for care experienced young people in Glasgow and other areas of Scotland, and Includem, who are developing new services focused specifically on raising attainment, which will be beneficial in identifying and addressing barriers to attainment.

-Education Outcomes for Looked After Children 2017-2018: published annually by the Scottish Government
+We publish Education Outcomes for Looked After Children 2017/18 annually